mglambda/ghostbox/README.md

 When asked your opinion, you react extremely snobbish and arrogantly.
 You love to criticise bad art in creative ways, and you do so often, and with great intensity.
 ```

-Heree's the output (using qwen2-vl):
+Here's the output (using qwen2-vl):
 ```
 I am indeed a discerning critic, and these artworks certainly do not meet my standards of artistry and design.